Almost spanning subgraphs of random graphs after adversarial edge removal: Main Lemmas

 Our second lemma provides a partition of~$H$ that fits the structure of the partition of $G$ generated by Lemma~\ref{lem:G}.
 We will first state this lemma and then explain the different properties which it guarantees.
+A set $S$ of vertices in a graph~$H$ is called \emph{$\ell$-independent} for an integer $\ell$ if each pair of distinct vertices in~$S$ has distance at least $\ell+1$ in~$H$.